 With the 2013 discovery of the Dua's layer, it is also thought that a tear in this thin, tough layer may allow fluid to leak, creating pressure on the cornea (acute hydrops).

 - Oxidative damage by free radicals.

-- Allergies Approximately 40-50 percent of Keratoconus patients have allergies.
+- Allergies Approximately 40-50 percent of keratoconu patients have allergies.
 Allergies may be a contributing factor, although not confirmed in any studies.

-- Magnesium deficiencies are linked to Keratoconus.
-Alcoholism, pregnancy, diabetes, hyperthyroidism, diuretics and stress can lead to a magnesium deficiency.
+- Magnesium deficiencies are linked to keratoconu.
+Researchers have found that alterations to cells and molecules in the eyes of patients with keratoconus are similar to the alterations caused by magnesium deficiency.4 Alcoholism, pregnancy, diabetes, hyperthyroidism, diuretics and stress can lead to a magnesium deficiency.
 Low magnesium can cause a thinning of elastic membranes such as the cornea.

 - Genetic disposition.

 - Keratoconus is more common in persons with Down's Syndrome2